Trusted WordPress tutorials, when you need them most.

 The next step is to create a new email account to use for your WordPress website and your author profile in WordPress.

-You can use a free email service provider like Gmail to create an anonymous email account or use a more private email service like Proton Mail.
+You can create an anonymous email account using a free service like Gmail or a more private service like Proton Mail.

 After you have created an email account, you need to add it as a WordPress administrative email address.
 This email address is used to send WordPress notification emails.